- Eligibility

 Follow all instructions in the SF424 (R&R) Application Guide.

-Follow all instructions in the SF424 (R&R) Application Guide with additional instructions for the Facilities & Other Resources section outlined in the Funding Opportunity Announcement.
+Follow all instructions in the SF424 (R&R) Application Guide with additional instructions outlined in the funding opportunity.

 Facilities & Other Resources